TresAmigosSD/SMV/docs/design/SmvDQM/SmvDQM.md

 ### Handle Data parsing rejections

 In the current file reading reject logging implementation, there is an `SmvApp` level `RejectLogger`.
-Depend of the error handling policy for each `SmvFile`, they could log the rejected records to the app level logger.
+Depend on the error handling policy for each `SmvFile`, they could log the rejected records to the app level logger.

 It was designed that way since before the `DQM` idea, we don't have control on when a data